jsuarezruiz/figma-to-maui-graphics/README.md

 **NOTE**: This project uses and extends [FigmaSharp](https://github.com/microsoft/FigmaSharp).

+Remember, this tool generates C# code for .NET MAUI Graphics, NOT XAML or C# code using .NET MAUI Views.

 # Getting started

 To get documents from [figma.com](https://www.figma.com/) you'll need to generate a **Personal Access Token**.